redcartel/demo-game-library/README.md

 Ok, database is set up.

+You will need to set up access rules in order to use this.
+The example rules that make the demo game library project work are in MAKEMEWORK.md.

+#### aside

+Google provides other cloud services than these too, it gets confusing what is and is not under the 'Firebase' brand, what you need a 'Service Account' for, and what you don't, etc.

+Like, for instance, ReCAPTCHA is a Google service that's usually free, pretty easy to set up, and is used all over the place, but it's buried really deep and isn't just part of Firebase, when it would totally fit.

-### Go set up your React app now.
+## Go set up your React app now!

 The instructions are in the README.md that's in `/react-frontend` in this project.

-We have the minimum you'll need for most projects now
+With Auth + Firestore + React, you have enough for a lot of projects.
+Firebase storage is pretty easy to use if you need to mess with files, but I didn't for this sample project.
+For this project I did wind up needed functions, so we can talk about...

-## ---
+### ---

-# Cloud Functions and Hosting (optional)
+## Cloud Functions and Hosting (optional)

-## ---
+### ---

-This project wound up using some cloud functions and Firebase hosting, so I'll talk about that.
+This project wound up needing some cloud functions and I used Firebase hosting, so I'll talk about that.

 ### firebase-tools